SamuelDuong/JackBlog.github.io/README.md

 ## Question Answering Using Embeddings for Sports Analytics

 - Open `Question_answering_using_embeddings.ipynb`
-- Execute the notebook cells sequentially to initialize the system and start querying.
+- Execute the notebook cells sequentially to initialize the system and start querying information from the 2022 World Cup data.

 # Contributing